-There will always be instances when an orchid must be repotted immediately (for example if the pot breaks, or the media is severely decomposed) in which case be as gentle as you can.
+There will always be instances when an orchid must be reported immediately (for example if the pot breaks, or the media is severely decomposed) in which case be as gentle as you can.

-Spag-Bag for divisions - TIP FROM RICHARD - Divisions from plants can often be coaxed onto putting out a new growth and roots by bagging.
-Use the long clear bags that the newspaper comes in (others will work).
+Spag-Bag for divisions - Divisions from plants can often be coaxed onto putting out a new growth and roots by bagging.
+Use clear bags like the 1 gallon Ziploc or the bags that newspapers come in